 What is payroll tax?

 Payroll tax is a combination of income tax and national insurance contributions.
 As an employee, you automatically pay income tax.
-This also applies if you are retired, receive AOW or another benefit.
-The government uses this to fund social benefits and public services, for example.
-You pay national insurance contributions for, among other things, the AOW (General Old Age Pensions Act) and the Wlz (Long-term Care Act).
-You do not have to pay payroll tax yourself; your employer or benefits agency does this for you.
-In 2024, a tax rate of 36.97 percent applies to special remuneration up to an income of €75,518 gross.
-From €75,518, it is 49.5 percent.
-To prevent having to repay money on special remunerations, such as holiday pay, an additional settlement percentage is applied.
+This also applies if you are retired, receive state pension or another benefit.
+The government uses this to fund social benefits and public services.
+You pay national insurance contributions for, among other things, the state pension (AOW) and the Long-term Care Act (Wlz).
+You do not need to pay payroll tax yourself, your employer or benefits agency does this for you.
+In 2026, a tax rate of 37.56 percent will apply to special remuneration up to an income of €78,426 gross.
+From €78,426, it is 49.5 percent.
+To prevent having to repay money on special remunerations, such as holiday pay, an additional offset percentage is applied.
 On the Belastingdienst website, you can see what this means for you.

-What is the payroll tax credit?
+What is payroll tax credit?

 How much payroll tax credit do I receive?

-How do I get payroll tax credit?
+How do I receive payroll tax credit?

 Payroll tax credit on or off with multiple jobs